VastBlast/gonode/README.md

 <br/>

-## Use Golang to develop an Demo of NodeJS Addon
+## Use Golang to develop a Demo of NodeJS Addon

-Tip：Ensure that relevant commands can be used normally, This is an demo under Linux/OS environment.
+Tip: Ensure that relevant commands can be used normally.
+This is a demo under Linux/OS environment.

 ``` shell
 # go